onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 # SECTION: Global Brain
 ██████████████████████████████████████████████████████████████████

+How do we develop a global brain prefrontal cortex - to plan, model the future, delay gratification, and develop a capacity for impulse control?

+Is it like something to be the GB?
+Does it have phenomenology?

+Consciousness is being the character in your own movie - how do we let anyone step in the shoes of the GB?

+Consciousness as the eye of sauron
+Properly selected & governed identity aggregates will be way more competent than individual identities - we’ll no longer vote for individuals

 > "On the one hand we have a single brain, formed of nervous nuclei, and on the other a Brain of brains.
 It is true that between these two organic complexes a major difference exists.
 Whereas in the case of the individual brain thought emerges from a system of nonthinking nervous fibers, in the case of the collective brain each separate unit is in itself an autonomous center of reflection.
 If the comparison is to be a just one we must, at every point of resemblance, take this difference into account." - [Pierre Teilhard de Chardin](https://humanenergy.io/francis-heylighen/#:~:text=On%20the%20one,difference%20into%20account.)

 > "If twitter gets its shit together, millions of people can form coherent ideas and will be much stronger than any government." - [Joscha Bach](https://twitter.com/Plinz/status/1709290106149023819)